using Lux, Random, Optimisers, Zygote, Statistics, LinearAlgebra, FFTW, Printf, CairoMakie

 scale = 1.0f0 / (l.in_channels * l.out_channels)

-R_real = scale .* randn(rng, Float32, l.out_channels, l.in_channels, l.modes)
+return (R_real = scale .* randn(rng, Float32, l.out_channels, l.in_channels, l.modes),

-R_imag = scale .* randn(rng, Float32, l.out_channels, l.in_channels, l.modes)
+R_imag = scale .* randn(rng, Float32, l.out_channels, l.in_channels, l.modes))

 end